tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 Here are a few tools you'll need to do the activities in this course:

 * **Laptop with power cord.** Make sure you bring your computer and charging cord, as we'll be doing various activities.
 * **Text editor**.
 If you don't already have a favorite text editor, download [Sublime Text](http://www.sublimetext.com/), as works well on both Mac and Windows and is free.
+If you have another text editor you prefer (e.g., [Visual Studio Code](https://code.visualstudio.com/), [Atom](https://atom.io/), or even [Notepad++](https://notepad-plus-plus.org/)), that will work too.
+Just make sure you can write code in plain text.
 * **Chrome browser**.
 [Chrome](https://www.google.com/chrome/browser/desktop/index.html) provides a Javascript Console that works well for inspecting JSON, so we'll be using Chrome.
 Also, in order to read JSON responses more easily in the browser, install the [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en) Chrome extension.
 * **Postman**.
 [Postman](http://www.getpostman.com/) is an app that allows you to make requests and see responses through a GUI client. *Make sure you download the app and not the Chrome extension.*
 * **curl**. [curl](http://curl.haxx.se/) is essential for making requests to endpoints from the command line.
 Mac already has curl built-in, but it might not be available by default on Windows.
 (Some Windows 10 builds already have it in Powershell.)
 On Windows, open a Command Prompt and type `curl -V`.
 If it's not installed, go to [confusedbycode.com/curl](http://confusedbycode.com/curl) and install a version (usually "With Administrator Privileges (free), 64-bit").
 Close and re-open your Command Prompt and try typing `curl -V` again.
 * **Git**.
 [Git](https://git-scm.com/) is a version control tool developers often use to collaborate on code.
 For Windows, see [https://gitforwindows.org/](https://gitforwindows.org/) to set up Git and the Git BASH terminal emulator.
 For Mac, see [Downloading Git](https://git-scm.com/download/mac).
 * **GitHub account**.
 [GitHub](https://github.com) will be used for various activities, sometimes to demonstrate the Git workflow and other times as an authentication service for developer tools.
 If you don't already have a GitHub account, sign up for one.
-* **Python.** [Python](https://www.python.org/downloads/) will be used to create a local test server to run Swagger UI.
-Installation of Python is only needed on Windows (Macs have Python already.)
-On Windows, when you install Python, be sure to select the check box that says "Add Python 3.7 to PATH."
+* **Stoplight Studio Editor**.
+When working with the OpenAPI specification, we'll use the Stoplight Studio Editor.
+Stoplight Studio provides visual modeling tools for working with the OpenAPI specification.
+Stoplight offers both a web browser and standalone app versions of the editor.
+We'll be using the web browser version because it provides more complete functionality (such as trying out requests).
+Go to [https://stoplight.io/p/studio](https://stoplight.io/p/studio) and log in with GitHub.
 * **OpenWeatherMap API key**.
 We’ll be using the OpenWeatherMap API for some exercises.
-It takes a couple of hours for the OpenWeatherMap API key to become active, so it's best if you get the API key ahead of time — then when you get to the OpenWeatherMap API activities, you’ll be all set.
+It takes a couple of hours for the OpenWeatherMap API key to become active, so it's best if you get the API key ahead of time &mdash; then when you get to the OpenWeatherMap API activities, you’ll be all set.
 To get your (free) OpenWeatherMap API key, go to [https://openweathermap.org/](https://openweathermap.org/).
 Click Sign Up in the top nav bar and create an account.
 After you sign up, OpenWeatherMap sends you an API key to your email. you can also find it when you log in and click the API Keys tab from the dashboard.
 Copy the key into a place you can easily find it.

 ## Testing Your Setup